GoogleCloudPlatform/bank-of-anthos/src/ledgermonolith/README.md

 3. Create a VM instance on the monolith network - `default` - and add the network tag `monolith`.
 4. Click the `SSH` button on the instance after it has successfully started.
 5. Enter `curl ledgermonolith-service.c.[PROJECT_ID].internal:8080/version` in the shell prompt, replacing PROJECT_ID with your GCP project id.
-6. If you see a version string like `v0.1.0`, the ledgermonolith is correctly serving HTTP requests
+6. If you see a version string like `v#.#.#`, the ledgermonolith is correctly serving HTTP requests

 ## Running Bank of Anthos with the Monolith

 To run the full Bank of Anthos application you also need to configure and deploy the microservices that are not part of the ledgermonolith service.
-This directory (`src/ledgermonolith`) includes a custom `skaffold.yaml` file and associated manifests in the `kubernetes-manifests` directory.
+This directory (`src/ledgermonolith`) includes a custom `config.yaml` file.
-These will deploy the other supporting microservices (including the frontend), plus the accounts database.
-To deploy, run the following commands from this
+The `config.yaml` along with the associated manifests in the `kubernetes-manifests` directory located in the repository's root folder will deploy the other supporting microservices (including the frontend), plus the accounts database.
-directory:
+To deploy, run the following commands from this directory:

 1. Set environment variables